roman-milk/roman-milk.github.io/dominating-the-sexy-office-administrator.md

  The girl had a set of perky tits and her nipples were extremely sensitive, as was confirmed by her crying out with each kiss and lick.
 When it came time to perform cunnilingus, Dawn found the act far less disparaging than she imagined.
 She remembered thinking she wasn't able to go through with it, but having Ana overly aroused and lust-filled likely helped.
 The girl pleaded and begged Dawn to eat her, which gave Dawn a feeling of power and control.

  When Ana came down from the clouds after the dramatic orgasm, she simply pushed Dawn aside and got dressed, as if nothing out of the ordinary had happened.
 Apparently all three girls had an obsession about having sex in an office with the sexy administrator.
 Dawn sat motionless at her desk and tried to regain a measure of control over her emotions.
 She was a mature and responsible woman yet she had fallen prey to three daunting, student workers.
-Report_Story #3